AnaSfirlea/Toy-Language/README.md

 # Toy-Language
-An application that imitates the behavior of a compiler.
+An application that imitates the behavior of an interpretator.
 We will work with the following :
 --->Program States - the state of our current program
 --->Statements - the statements that are executed (IStmt interface)